cjacker/opensource-toolchain-8051/README.md

 ### with C2

-There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol, although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support.
+There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/cjacker/ec2-new), although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support and need verified.

+You can use ['ec2-new'](https://github.com/cjacker/ec2-new) with UDA to program EFM8 without any problem (only program, partially support debugging).

 Here I recommend to use [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.